Graduate Diploma in Philosophy

 - A dissertation of 12,000 words (double module).

-You can choose from a wide range of modules, including:
+You can choose from a wide range of modules, which in the past have included:

 - Ethics and Values